-Generalized Aggressive Periodontitis – this type of periodontal disease usually begins either within childhood or in puberty.
-A rare disease, it infects the entire mouth and can cause severe damage to the bone, as well as resulting in tooth loss if it is not treated rapidly.
+This type of periodontal disease usually begins either within childhood or in puberty.
+A rare disease, it infects the entire mouth and can cause severe damage to the bone.
+It can also result in tooth loss if not treated quickly.
 A clear sign of this condition is a heavy accumulation of plaque and gum inflammation.

-Chronic Gingivitis – the best way to prevent this condition is to teach children the importance of brushing and flossing, as well as visiting the dentist regularly.
+The best way to prevent this condition is to teach children the importance of brushing, flossing, and visiting the dentist regularly.
 If it does occur, however, it will cause the gum tissue to bleed and swell.
-This type can easily advance to more serious forms of the disease if it is not treated as soon as possible.
+This type can easily advance to more serious forms of the disease if not treated as soon as possible.

 What Are The Main Signs of Gum Disease?